trilitech/tezos-developer-docs/docs/overview/resources.md

   date: 26 January 2024
 ---

-If you need don't find the information that you need on this site, there are many other places that you can look:
+If you don't find the information that you need on this site, there are many other places that you can look.

 ## Documentation